bbilger/yabapal/_posts/2013-03-02-using-jquery-mobile-icon-pack-with-primefaces-mobile.md

             icons-36-white-pack.png
         jqm-icon-pack-3.0.0-fa.css</pre>

-If this worked, I wouldn&#8217;t have written this post.
+If this worked, I wouldn't have written this post.
 The problem is that &#8220;jqm-icon-pack-3.0.0-fa.css&#8221; cannot find the fonts and images.
 This is because the requests from the client are relative to the request path of the CSS file.
 The requests look like that:

 <pre>http://.../javax.faces.resource/font/fontawesome-webfont.woff</pre>